kkoehn8/kickstarter-analysis/README.md

 The main parts of this analysis included:
  1. Separating concatenated data.
 The original dataset contained a single column for Category and Subcategory in which the data was concatented.
 It was necessary to separate this data into two separate columns to allow easier querying.
  2. Creating specific goal categories at $5,000 increments.
-This helps our client by looking at the overall data logical subsets.
+This helps our client by looking at the overall data using logical subsets.
  3. Creating a Pivot Table to assist in determining insights for our specific analysis
  4. Creating a Pivot Chart to visualize the data for the client in a user friendly format